simagix/mongo-ftdc/README.md

 This is the only publicly available tool to visually analyze FTDC data, similar to MongoDB's internal "t2" tool used by support engineers.

+If you find this tool useful, consider [sponsoring](https://github.com/sponsors/simagix) to support continued development.

 ## Quick Start with Docker

 ### 1. Build Docker Images